neha-rouniyar/playwright-swaglabs/README.md

 This project provides a solid foundation for automation testing using Playwright, following best practices like POM.
 It is suitable for beginners who want to get hands-on experience with test automation for web applications.
 ```

-Simply copy and paste this into a file named `README.md`.
-Let me know if you need any further modifications!